Kyriosity/convert-smth/readme+/dev_concerns.md

 And really `true` if this is a stable part, which can be treated as a black box.

 Otherwise changes and enhancements w/out refactoring will sooner or later bring the code to the badly controllable chaos.\
-Thus, when possible, i'd use any change request to
+Thus, when possible, try use any change request to
 + clean and refactor
 + update syntax in the favour of the last version
 + improve naming